JohnHurstIV/CS6730-Final-Project/index.md

    Let’s quickly explain Pokemon.
 This is a made-up data viz-themed Pokemon called J06.
 J06, like all Pokemon, has multiple attributes.
 We will be focusing on the type and stats.
 Each Pokemon has 6 stats and up to 2 types.
 </p>

-[tree diagram of the key attributes of pokemon]

 <p style='margin: 3em'>
    For a Pokemon battle, the player chooses six Pokemon to battle against an opponent’s team of six.
 In a battle, players take turns prepping their Pokemon or damaging the opponent’s until one of the teams runs out of Pokemon.
 Many factors influence who wins, but the most important are the stats and the types.
 </p>